Visualising Data with JavaScript: Getting Started

 Let's step through the code for creating the chart:

-• new Chart(...) is the code that creates the chart.
-(Chart is a constructor function provided by Chart.js that creates the chart.)
+is a constructor function provided by Chart.js that creates the chart.)- the constructor function

-• the type property is the chart type e.g. bar, line, bubble etc.
+property is the chart type e.g.bar

-• the options property is for setting chart options
+property is for setting chart options

 If you'd like to know more about how Chart.js charts are configured read my Getting Started with Chart.js tutorial.